 Have you ever been in a situation in which you find yourself procrastinating, going around in circles, unable to accomplish what you have in mind, literally feeling stuck with no clear way out?

 In this episode of Momma's Motivational Messages, Becca Ribbing, author of The Clarity Journal and a Career Coach shares many nuggets about the dangers of staying stuck for too long, and how it can become a self-fulfilling prophecy that prevents you from getting the momentum to break through to the next step.

-You’ll want to listen to this episode to hear our conversation on a variety of topics including growing up with hippies, Becca’s own parenting styles, the importance of breaking rules we subconsciously take on from friends and families, the importance of permission-giving when you want to take control of your life, how journaling can help you to gain clarity.
+You'll want to listen to this episode to hear our conversation on a variety of topics, including the impact of growing up with hippies, Becca's own parenting styles, the importance of breaking rules we subconsciously take on from friends and family, the importance of giving yourself permission when you want to take control of your life, and how journaling can help you gain clarity.

 Connect with PK:

 Until next time This is PK sending you much light and a whole lot of love.

 Becca Ribbing, Peggie Kirkland